orlof/dcpu-admiral/README.md

 <h5>HIC FUNCTIONS</h5>

 HIC is a bi-directional multipurpose data port.
 Transmissions in either direction are independent of each other and can operate asynchronously of one another.
-Admiral supports only 2 octet data primitive.

 <dl>
   <dt id="hicsel">int hicsel()</dt>